Case Study

 PparKing deployed industry-standard CCTV cameras equipped with integrated optical character recognition (OCR) capabilities, which operate as a closed hardware ecosystem.

-Hence, our main touch point for improvements was the image storage layer where processed data is deposited.
+Our main touch point for improvements was the image storage layer where processed data is deposited.
 The legacy system's fundamental flaw was its reliance on direct file system operations for image pair matching - an inherently slow process that required significant optimization.

 Consequently, we redesigned the workflow.